Poland, NATO say missile strike wasn't a Russian attack

 Ukrainian President Volodymyr Zelenskyy called it “a very significant escalation.”
 On the other end of the spectrum, China called for calm and restraint.

-Damage in Ukraine from the aerial assault was extensive and swaths of the country were without power.
-Zelenskyy said about 10 million people lost electricity but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
-Previous Russian strikes had already destroyed an estimated 40% of the country’s energy infrastructure.
+Swaths of Ukraine were without power after the aerial assault.
+Zelenskyy said about 10 million people lost electricity, but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
+Previous strikes had already destroyed an estimated 40% of the country’s energy infrastructure.

 Ukraine said the bombardment was the largest on its power grid so far.
 Pope Francis said it caused him “great pain and concern.”